abhilash-8/ocidenv/README.md

 source the required Environment Variables

 # ocidenv Notes
- The script will need to provide the following
+ The ocidenv script will need to provide the following
   1) OCI Config Path
   2) OCI Profile
   3) OCI Compartment